Go creates static binaries by default unless you use cgo to call C code, in

 And then just run

-I’m not really aware of a good tool to make cross-compiling to different systems easier; the closest I know of is xgo, which installs the required build environment in a container.
+There is also xgo, which installs the required build environment in a container.
 It’s not bad (although it is a bit messy), but it only supports Linux, macOS, and Windows.
-This covers most use cases but ideally I’d like a generic solution to cover all platforms.
-I may work on this in the future, time and enthusiasm permitting 😅

 It’s a common source of confusion when a hashbang (